 The Secrets of Chocolate

 What comes in bars, eggs, rabbits and powder and is loved the world over?
 Chocolate, of course!
 And guess what?
-Every year on October 1, we celebrate World Cocoa and Chocolate Day!
+It’s almost Easter!
 And it’s going to be hard to resist temptation… OK, OK… you can give in, but only after you’ve learned everything you need to know about it!
 Does chocolate, an ingredient that makes your dessert richer and adds a sweet touch to your coffee, have benefits for your body?
 How does it affect your health if you eat it every day?
 In this article, we’ll tell you all the secrets about chocolate.

 Chocolate had to travel pretty far before it tickled your taste buds as a chocolate rabbit, candy bar, sauce or ice cream flavor.
 It goes through a range of processing before you can enjoy it in its many shapes and flavors.